 - Choose appliances that vent their fumes to the outside whenever possible, have them properly installed, and maintain them according to manufacturers’ instructions.

-The problem with carbon monoxide is that it’s a gas that you can’t see, smell or taste.
-Early symptoms of CO poisoning can feel just like the flu, only without a fever.
+The problem with carbon monoxide is it’s a gas that you can’t see, smell or taste.
+Early symptoms of CO poisoning can seem just like the flu, only without a fever.
 It doesn’t take long for the situation to become serious — for someone who has been poisoned to lose consciousness and possibly die.

 Symptoms of carbon monoxide poisoning